-If you want to improve your mood in the New Year, make the right food choices!
+If you want to improve your mood, make the right food choices!
 The connection between food and mood is a real thing.
-In fact it’s an exciting and emerging field of study.
+In fact it's an exciting and emerging field of study.
 So read on for the good foods for a good mood and make smart nutritional choices that will lift your spirits in the year ahead.

 Mental Health, Not Just Physical Health